Wabinab/Xenoblade-Chronicles-3-The-Book/src/09_new_journey.md

 ---

-> **Writer's note on environment:** A tall plateau stretched out, like the jaws of a crocodile wide open, stalactites hung like teeth from its bottom, held from collapsing by several pillars.
+> **Translator's note on environment:** A tall plateau stretched out, like the jaws of a crocodile wide open, stalactites hung like teeth from its bottom, held from collapsing by several pillars.
 We could see similar plateau in the distance.
 Very very far away, behind clouds, a tall mountain the shape of an animal, like a reindeer resting, the direction of its "head" facing the great sword.
 Second scene, we could also see steps of plateau, with a waterfall in the distance.
 A red vine for climbing from the lower to the upper plateau lurked around its center.
 The remains like the building emerged from the ground, birds resting on it.
 Third scene, some rusty remains of a building, demolished, lay together on the ground.
 Yellow-green grass paved the meadow.
 Lofty rocky platforms surrounded the location.
 A waterfall about 3 meters fell from a river to the remain's left, and a brog (purple frog) made the opposite river bank its habitat.
 Fourth scene, the crocodile jaw platform is at the top right, still a distance away.
 River flowed beyond the scene.
 Some blue mantis shrimp roamed the river banks.
 This, is **Millick Meadows**, of Aetia Region.

 ---